genomewalker/EBAME4/EBAME4_tutorial.md

 > This is would the step where you would update our clusters with the new sequences using **[clusterupdate](https://github.com/soedinglab/MMseqs2/wiki#updating-a-database-clustering-using-mmseqs-clusterupdate)** and running our curation/annotation workflow

-Now that we just get our clusters, let's see how many clusters we have and the size:
+Let's see how many clusters we have and the size:

 ```bash
 $ mmseqs result2stats test_noHit test_noHit test_noHit_clu test_noHit_clu.sizes --stat linecount